NathanBruggeman/Bethernet_NP/README.md

 # Bethernet_NP
-In this repository you will find a aplication and a service wich can communicate with each other.
+In this repository you will find a application and a service wich can communicate with each other.